utoni/potd/README.md

     This will process, filter and redirect all traffic incoming from 0.0.0.0:2222 to the protocol handler at 127.0.0.1:22222 and if the protocol accepts it, it will forward all traffic to the jail/sandbox at 127.0.0.1:33333.

     (clunky atm, will be simplified in the future)
   - see `./src/potd --help`

 ## Features

-The server supports currently only shell channels but exec and direct-tcp channels are coming soon!
+The ssh server currently supports only shell channels.
+But exec and direct-tcp channels are coming soon!

 Supported protocols (at the moment):
   - ssh with libssh